A real question is whether television is an effective medium for changing mainstream attitudes?

 In 2017, CDN launched Diamond (Diversity Analysis Monitoring Data), a world first industry-wide diversity monitoring system which will collect data about diversity in UK media.

 Individual channels have also been focussing on disability.
 A recently published report from Channel 4 highlights some of the individual success stories of the last few years.
-For example, in 2016 it doubled the number of people with disabilities appearing in over 20 of its biggest programs.
+For example, in 2016 it doubled the number of people with disability appearing in over 20 of its biggest programs.

 What is Australia doing?